 What is Digestion?

-Commonly we think that it is very easy to define digestion.
-All of us have some feeling about the subject of digestion.
+Commonly you think that it is very easy to define digestion.
+All of you have some feeling about the subject of digestion.
 The amount of food that an organism ingests is determined principally by the intrinsic desire for food.
 The normal diet, which meet various requirements of the body includes such components as carbohydrates, lipids, proteins, vitamins, minerals and water.
 Out of these, water, minerals, vitamins, free monosaccharides and amino acids can be assimilated as such.

 But most foodstuffs are ingested in forms that are unavailable to the organism, since they can not be absorbed from the digestive tract until they have been broken down into smaller molecules.
 As for instance, carbohydrates must be hydrolysed into monosaccharides, fats into glycerol and fatty acids, and proteins into amino acids.
 Disintegration of naturally occurring foodstuffs into assimilable forms is the process of digestion.
 Digestion involves splitting of food molecules by hydrolysis into smaller molecules that can be absorbed through the epithelium of the gastro-intestinal tract.